-If you have left yourself a few yards short of the green, off to the side, or even over, you probably want to chip the ball towards the hole.
-The chip is a short-stroke designed to bounce and gently roll toward the hole.
+When you have left yourself a few yards from the green, you probably want to chip the ball towards the hole.
+The chip is a short stroke designed to bounce and gently roll toward the hole.

-It differs from a pitch which is a higher shot with more carry and is normally used from a greater distance.
-A pitch will often have spin allowing it to stop close to the pin.
+Remember not to confuse a pitch and a chip shot.
+A pitch is a higher shot with more carry and is normally used from a greater distance.
+A chip is a lower flying shot that rolls further than it travels in the air.

 The aim is to create a fairly steep angle of attack and strike the ball directly.
 You want to hit the ball first, not the turf.

 Remember that the intention is for the ball to roll, so you need to decide on the spot where you want it to land.